enginBozkurt/CarlaSimulatorDataCollector/README.md

 Basically, I am converting the categorical semantic segmentation ground truth to RGB using a custom color mapping function map_semseg_colors which outputs an RGB image that can then be saved using the pillow (PIL) library.
 </p>

+## Some results of semantic segmentation grounds  matching the camera images from the collected data